 Different types of cover letters

-Although cover letters are the most common type of business letter, you’ll probably have opportunities to write other formal messages during your career.
+Although this article focuses mainly on answering the question, “What is a cover letter for a resume?”, you’ll probably have opportunities to write other formal messages during your career.
 Here’s a list of different types of cover letters:

 • Letter of application: A cover letter is a type of application letter.
-In this article, though, we’re answering the question, “What is a cover letter for a resume?”
-Other letters of application relate to college, grant or fellowship applications.
+Other letters of application relate to college, grant, or fellowship applications.

 • Letter of interest: Use a letter of interest to request a job shadowing opportunity or an informational interview.